codebar/tutorials/js/lesson3/tutorial.md

 #What is jQuery?

 jQuery is a JavaScript library that supplies you with functionality independent of browser platform.
-It's very commonly used on the internet and enables you to do more with writing less code.
+It's very commonly used on the internet and enables you to do more with less code.

 ##Selectors

 Selectors are simplified in jQuery.
 You can access elements by element type, id or class, just like in `CSS`.

-For example, to retrieve all paragraph elements you can use this selector `$("p")` or to retrieve all elements with a specific id `$("#message")` instead of using `getElementByTag('p')` or `getElementById('message')`.
+For example, to retrieve all paragraph elements you can use this selector `$("p")` or to retrieve all elements with a specific id `$("#message")` instead of using `getElementByTag("p")` or `getElementById("message")`.

 ```javascript
 $("p")                // all paragraph elemenets